 For a really authentic Thai experience, cook the Chicken Satay over charcoal like it’s done in Thailand!

 Thai Chicken Satay is a popular starter on Thai restaurants menus along with Thai Fish Cakes.
 But it’s also ideal served as a main.
 Serve it with steamed jasmine rice – or with fluffy Asian Coconut Rice (it’s amazing!).
+Or go all out with Thai Fried Rice or Pineapple Fried Rice!

 If you want to go all out with a homemade Thai Banquet, serve this Chicken Satay as the starter with Thai Chilli Basil Stir Fry, a curry (Massaman Curry, Green Curry or Red Curry) with Coconut Rice as the mains.
 Or Pad See Ew! ~ Nagi x